Computers and Textbooks

 – Devynn

-Computers for first-generation collegebound AVID students at Los Altos High School
+Computers for first-generation collegebound AVID students at Los Altos High School, CA

 Los Altos High School AVID students with their computers